hitoshi-watase/sercrod/docs/reference/directives/prevent-default.md

 On re-render:

-- When the element is re-rendered, Nablla creates a fresh DOM element and re-applies `*prevent-default` to that instance.
+- When the element is re-rendered, Sercrod creates a fresh DOM element and re-applies `*prevent-default` to that instance.
 - The directive does not dynamically reconfigure listeners based on later data changes; changes to the mode expression take effect on the next render of that element.

 #### Execution model

-Conceptually, when Nablla processes an element that has `*prevent-default` or `*prevent`:
+Conceptually, when Sercrod processes an element that has `*prevent-default` or `*prevent`:

 1. Determine the mode: